SQL Developer is the IDE for the Oracle database. Here’s what you need to know to do more work in less time with fewer clicks!

 If you are all about the SQL or PLSQL, then these posts will turbo-charge your coding to new levels!
 Keyboard shortcuts, debugging, code re-use, and all the other stuff you expect to find in your IDE.

-- Accessing your previous SQL statements with the keyboard
+- Accessing your SQL History with the keyboard

 - How to use SQL Developer’s debugger